civcode/SensorFusionND-P3-TrackAnObjectIn3dSpace/report/README.md

 ##### 6.1.1 Number of Keypoints

 The following image shows the number of keypoints detected within the bounding box for different detecting methods.
-It should be noted that the Harris detector is relatively incosistent over frames and only find a very low number of keypoints.
+It should be noted that the Harris detector is relatively incosistent over frames and only finds a very low number of keypoints.

 ![][img01]

 ##### 6.1.2 Number of Keypoint Matches

 The following image shows the average number of keypoint matches  within the bounding box for different descriptor methods.
-It should be noted that the Harris detector is relatively incosistent over frames and only find a very low number of keypoints.

 ![][img02]